alexgibson/alxgbsn.co.uk/_posts/2012-07-11-moving-to-jekyll-and-github-pages.md

 I've just finished moving my site to a new home, which is now hosted on [GitHub Pages](http://pages.github.com/) and powered by [Jekyll](http://jekyllrb.com/), the increasingly popular static site generator.
 Jekyll takes a template directory and then processes it to create a static website consisting of pure HTML files, which you can then host on your chosen web server.

-For the past few years my old blog has served me pretty well.
-But I have been looking for something simpler and less cumbersome to update and maintain.
+For the past few years my old blog has served me pretty well, but I've been looking for something simpler and less cumbersome to update and maintain.
 Here are a list of reasons why I made the decision to choose Jekyll:

 Authoring new content
 ---------------------